Cross-sectoral Hackathon: Culture and Wellbeing

 ABOUT SLACK AND CHANNELS ( TBA )

 Slack is the main communication platform for this event.
-If you don’t know how to do something on Slack, for example, how to create your team channel, we recommend you go through Slack 101 (e.g. how to create a channel on Slack).
+If you don’t know how to do something on Slack, for example, how to create your team channel, we recommend you to go through Slack 101 (e.g. how to create a channel on Slack).

 Once you are on Slack, make sure to update your profile information according to your role (find your role in the guidelines).